HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 ### Deny Rules in Supplemental Policy Are Invalid

-Deny rules are ignored in supplemental policies by the WDAC engine.
+Deny rules are ignored in supplemental policies by the App Control engine.
 Supplemental policies are only meant to expand what the base policy trusts, that's why only allow rules are supported in supplemental policies, and that's also the reason why we don't need to merge Microsoft recommended block rules or driver block rules with a supplemental policy.

 <br>